Consensys/quorum/docs/Consensus/raft.md

 ### Leader
 - mints blocks and sends the blocks to the verifier and learner nodes
 - takes part in voting during re-election and can become verifier if it does not win majority of votes
-- affects the quorum of the network if it dies
+- the network triggers re-election if the leader node dies.
 - can add/remove learner/verifier and promote learner to verifier

 ### Verifier